Plasmar/timepal/README.md

 ## Installation

 - Download and extract the project or clone it using git.
-- (optional) toggle the virtual environment `source ./venv/bin/activate`
+- (optional) toggle the virtual environment`python3 -m venv venv && source ./venv/bin/activate`
 - Install with `pip install -e .`

 ## Usage Options